Las Vegas - GoVegasGuide

 Courtesy of KSAT

-If you’ve driven on the highways of Las Vegas, chances are you’ve seen The Sphere.
-With the weather heating up so much this month, spending a few hours indoors with air-conditioning will be a dream.
+If you’ve driven on the highways of Las Vegas, chances are you’ve seen the big glowing ball that is Sphere.
+With the weather being so hot this month, spending a few hours indoors with air-conditioning will be a dream.

-The Sphere Experience is a two-part multi-sensory experience lasting approximately two hours.
+When there aren’t special viewings, events, or concerts happening at Sphere, there’s The Sphere Experience on view (a two-part multi-sensory experience lasting approximately two hours).
 In all honesty, it’s two hours of immersive amazement.

-Again, there are two parts to the experience.
-First, you’ll get to explore The Atrium.
+Part one of the experience allows you to explore The Atrium.
 There’s a 360-degree avatar capture, a mesmerizing 50-foot holographic installation, and a few other cool tech features.

 Then, brace yourself for an immersive cinematic experience unlike anything you’ve ever seen with Darren Aronofsky’s ‘Postcard from Earth.’
 This specially commissioned film is a sci-fi portrait of our planet, leveraging Sphere’s cutting-edge technologies to transport you to new worlds without ever leaving your seat.